Tag

 How do I share files between Windows and Linux on a dual boot?

 The same way you would share files between two different computers running Windows and Linux.
 You can use a flash drive or external hard drive to manually transfer files between the two installations — the only difference is you don’t have to unplug the drive.
-You could use a provider for the same purpose, or set up a shared folder on a partition both operating systems can access.
+You could use a cloud storage provider for the same purpose, or set up a shared folder on a partition both operating systems can access.

 Depending on the files you’re transferring, there can be compatible issues, however, so consider the best way to transfer the data for your needs.